nagasudhirpulla/taming_python/blog/skills/oauth_client_credentials_with_keycloak.md

 ### Parsing access token as a JWT (JSON Web Token)
 * JWT is a string that contains a header, payload (the main JSON) and hash of the payload.
 * The integrity of JWT can be checked by verifying the hash of the payload and matching it with the hash of JWT.
-If the payload was tampered, the hash of payload and the hash of JWT will not match
+If the payload was tampered, the signature of payload and the hash of JWT will not match
-* JWT is a string in the format of `<header>.<payload>.<hash>`.
+* JWT is a string in the format of `<header>.<payload>.<signature>`.
 The header and payload will be base64 encoded in the JWT string
 * The hash of the payload can be derived using the public key of the OAuth 2.0 server and the hashing algorithm defined in the JWT header.
 * For example, consider an access token below received as a JWT